Startups made easy. Sorted.

 Relief rates for the SME scheme are decreasing

-The SME R&D scheme benefit for loss-making companies will decrease from a maximum of 33% cash back to 18.6%.
+The SME R&D scheme benefit for loss-making companies decreased from a maximum of 33% cash back to 18.6%.

 • The enhanced deduction rate will be reduced from 130% to 86%